LaunchCodeEducation/web-fundamentals/assignments/web-caesar/README.md

 <img src="images/clone-url.png" style="width:400px;" />

 Back in your terminal--be sure you're in the directory `~/lc101/web-caesar/`--connect your local repository to the new remote repository.
+Use your repository's url from GitHub, which should look like the one below (but probably not with the username `chrisbay`).

 ```nohighlight
 $ git remote add origin https://github.com/chrisbay/web-caesar.git